MansillaM/Rocket_Elevators_Django_API/README.md

 # Rocket Elevators Django API

-##Dependencies:
+Dependencies:

--face recognition
+  - face recognition
--django frameworks
+  - django frameworks
--cmake
+  - cmake
--dlib
+  - dlib
--gunicorn
+  - gunicorn

-##How to use:
+How to use:

   Run locally or go on this website => https://rocket-elevators-django-api-py.herokuapp.com/